lambda-rennes/purescript-vuex/README.md

 $ yarn buildps
 ```

-You may also use `yarn watch` to continuously monitor for changes and rebuild
+Alternatively, you may use `yarn watch` to continuously monitor for changes and
-automatically.
+automatically recompile PureScript into JavaScript code.

-Finally, you may start a web server with Parcel that will automatically bundle
+Finally, start a web server with Parcel.
+It will automatically bundle all
-PureScript and JavaScript code:
+JavaScript code, including standalone `.vue` components, into a single
+JavaScript file and serve the `web/index.html` file:

 ```
-$ yarn server
+$ yarn serve
-arn run v1.5.1
+yarn run v1.5.1
 warning package.json: No license field
 $ parcel serve web/index.html
 Server running at http://localhost:1234